-- Cramp release on self and buddy: Like any sport activity a cramp can occur at any time.
-You will learn how to release a cramp on yourself and assisting a buddy.
+- Cramp release on self and buddy: Like any sports activity a cramp can occur at any time.
+You will learn how to release a cramp on yourself and assist a buddy.

 - Tired diver tow: You will learn and practice how to assist another diver on the surface that is too tired to return to shore or a boat on their own.

-You are just about there and by now should be very comfortable with the task you need to do.
-During this dive you will be doing it mostly on your own being observed by the instructor.
-Your new task are
+You are just about there and by now you should be very comfortable with the task you need to do.
+During this dive, you will be doing it mostly on your own being observed by the instructor.
+Your new task is:

 - Removal and replacement of scuba gear in the water: This is the only new task.
-You will have to put on your scuba gear except wet suit and fins at the surface.
-Underwater you will remove your gear and put it back on except for the weights, fins, wet suit and mask.
+You will have to put on your scuba gear except for wetsuits and fins at the surface.
+Underwater you will remove your gear and put it back on except for the weights, fins, wet suit, and mask.

 - Conduct a mini dive: You and your dive buddy will walk through the steps to plan and execute a dive plan.
 During the dive, the dive instructor will present you with 3 situations that you need to respond to.